 Here is an interesting question to ask - what will this increase in E-commerce activity bring?
-Definitely, brands that can react quickly and fulfill people’s online purchasing interest will benefit from the ongoing situation.
-On the other hand, the logistics system is heavily stressed as orders are rising, but more and more limits are introduced such as borders closed all across Europe, USA and Asia.
-Deliveries take significantly longer during the outbreak and because of that, consumers’ habits will change permanently - 1 and 2-day delivery expectation is to be replaced by pre-Prime 5 to 7-day schedule - at least for some time after the pandemics (Tony Verre, The Integer Group).
+Definitely, brands that can react quickly and fulfill people’s online purchasing interests will benefit from the ongoing situation.
+On the other hand, the logistics system is heavily stressed as orders are rising, but more and more limits are introduced such as borders closed all across Europe, the USA, and Asia.
+Deliveries take significantly longer during the outbreak and because of that, consumers’ habits will change permanently - 1 and 2-day delivery expectations is to be replaced by pre-Prime 5 to 7-day schedules - at least for some time after the pandemics (Tony Verre, The Integer Group).

 As more and more governments are limiting people’s movements, allowing them to go out only for absolutely necessary reasons, such as work to fight the virus, people are naturally not paying a lot of attention to what is happening outside.
 What it means for marketers is that most of the out-of-home campaigns are not profitable right now.

-Instead, brands are shifting budgets to conduct online campaigns regarding so called at-home options.
-What consumers need right now, and pay attention to right now, is everything happening inside of their house.
-It means that your company can benefit from offering such products and services as fitness solutions and equipment, grocery and restaurants delivery and all kinds of apps serving people for productivity, sports or well being.
+Instead, brands are shifting budgets to conduct online campaigns regarding so-called at-home options.
+What consumers need right now, and pay attention to right now, is everything happening inside their house.
+It means that your company can benefit from offering such products and services as fitness solutions and equipment, grocery and restaurant delivery and all kinds of apps serving people for productivity, sports or well-being.
 On top of that, everything that helps people learn new skills and organize their work online, as well as lets companies manage remote teams is growing as well.